nrdxp/nrd.sh/content/blog/axiosophy.md

 **Corruption** is something else entirely.
 Where Injustice is entropy through _neglect_, Corruption is entropy through _agency_: the deliberate acceleration of disorder for private ends.
 The guardian who plunders the treasury.
 The bureaucrat who discovers that a broken process serves their career and perpetuates it.
 This is the crucial distinction: an institution may begin its drift through mere Injustice (inattention, structural rot, well-meaning incompetence) but the moment its actors _recognize_ the dysfunction's utility and choose to sustain it, Injustice crystallizes into Corruption.
 The line is crossed not at the point of harm, but at the point of knowing complicity.

-These three (Justice, Injustice, Corruption) form an **antichain**: they branch independently from Coherence, each defined by its own relationship to the preservation or destruction of order.
+These three (Justice, Injustice, Corruption) form an **antichain**[^ac]: they branch independently from Coherence, each defined by its own relationship to the preservation or destruction of order.

 ### The Quadrad